-Doors were all timber in conditions varying from good to poor.
-The problems were broken or corroded ironmongery and for which the timely repairs will be critical in order to ensure that the building envelope is not compromised during an extreme wind event.
+Doors were all of timber in conditions varying from good to poor.
+The problems ranged from termite infestation to broken or missing ironmongery and for which the timely repairs will be critical in order to ensure that the building envelope is not compromised during an extreme wind event.